-The Party Wall etc Act 1996 is the provision for any works to be conducted on a property (semi-detached or mid-terrarced) that are likely to affect Party Walls.
+The Party Wall etc Act 1996 is the provision for any works to be conducted on a property (semi-detached or mid-terraced) that are likely to affect Party Walls.

 The Act exists to protect both the building and the adjoining owner(s) from any issues that may arise as a result of the works.
-The Party Wall Act is a progressive act that allows the homeowner to progess with works subject to the adjoining owner(s) response to the notice.
-It does not act as substitute for any necessary Town Planning or building reguation requirements.
+The Party Wall Act is a progressive act that allows the homeowner to progress with works subject to the adjoining owner(s) response to the notice.
+It does not act as substitute for any necessary Town Planning or building regulation requirements.

 Service of Notice